papretreat/Pasadena-Astronomy-Postdoc-Retreat-2018/README.md

 We also have a [Facebook page!](https://www.facebook.com/events/1680920865305936/)

-# Action Items before the retreat!
+# Outstanding Action Items before the retreat!

 - Send your Introductin slide / Picture / 100-word bio to Harish by email!
 - Fill in the [Emergency Contact Form](https://docs.google.com/forms/d/e/1FAIpQLScELUwpdTU2NrY8IeZrN8So7L08fycAd95YDwyfAeKbF6E7LA/viewform)
 - Provide your Carpool and Roommate preferences on the [Spreadsheet](https://docs.google.com/spreadsheets/d/1d5grzYo76jLK4t76VM5wbl9XyPsMx03dwn5YkGQGnqk/edit?usp=sharing)

-# Location
+# The Venue

 The retreat will be held at the magnificent [UCLA Lake Arrowhead Conference Center](http://lakearrowheadconferencecenter.ucla.edu), which is a convenient [2 hour](http://lakearrowheadconferencecenter.ucla.edu/about/directions/) drive from Pasadena.

-Some say that Lake Arrowhead is the premier mountain resort in the San Bernardino Forest.
+The Conference Center has plenty of outdoor activities: Swimming pool, Hot tub, Tenis Court, Sand Volleyball Court, Zen deck, Climbing wall...
+Don't forget to bring your sportwear if you want to enjoy these activities!

 <img src="IMG_20170510_110101.jpg" class="img-responsive" alt="">